 The Sonnenberg congregation, hidden in the Jura mountains, existed for centuries in seclusion, cultivating stony land with little water.
 They wove their own clothing and built their barns in secret places, suitable for their meetings.
 In the wintertime the congregation met in large upstairs rooms of the members' homes.
 There they sang from the Ausbund and ate pea soup with milk coffee.
 In the 1800s all their conservative members moved to Kidron, Ohio.

 The Anabaptists remaining in Switzerland stopped making proselytes.
-They accepted noncombatant military service, and the last congregation in the Emmental, at Langnau, chose to join Zwingli's Reformed Church in 1947 to gain tax exemption status.
+They accepted noncombatant military service, and the last active congregation in the Emmental, at Langnau, entered a peaceful partnership with Zwingli's Reformed Church in 1947.